 Hazard close to the edge of the road.
 The downward lines show the side on which you may safely pass.

-The road ahead is split into two separate roads by a median.
+Divided highway begins: traffic travels in both directions on separated roads ahead.
 Keep to the right-hand road.
 Each road carries one-way traffic.

 Traffic lights ahead.
 Slow down.